The Gray Man (2022 film): Plot

-Hansen manages to take Claire hostage and drags her into a hedge maze.
-After a standoff, Hansen lets go of Claire and fights with Six.
-Before Six can kill him, Hansen is shot and killed by Brewer, who tells Six that she plans to pin Carmichael's actions on Hansen in order to gain leverage over him.
-Furthermore, Brewer pledges Claire's safety but only if Six continues to work for the CIA.
-Six and Miranda are forced to co-operate in the cover-up, where ultimately no action is taken against Carmichael.
+Hansen takes Claire hostage and drags her into a hedge maze.
+After a standoff, he lets go of Claire and fights with Six.
+Before Six can kill him, Brewer shoots Hansen.
+She then tells Six that she plans to pin Carmichael's actions on Hansen to gain leverage over him.
+Furthermore, Brewer pledges for Claire's safety, but only if Six continues to work for the CIA.

+Six and Miranda are forced to cooperate in the cover-up, where ultimately no action is taken against Carmichael.
 After the debriefing at the CIA headquarters, Miranda threatens to kill Carmichael if any harm comes to Claire.
-Six escapes custody and frees Claire, who is being held at a secret location.
+Six escapes custody and tracks Claire down to a secret location.
+The two of them drive away to an unknown location.